 Representative Will Snyder was a former MCC student, now in his 2nd term and currently serving as the ranking Democrat in the Michigan Legislature.
+He has worked on the Michigan Reconnect, Michigan Reconnect Expansion and other MiLEAP Programs including funding for wraparound services.
 He has worked on Michigan Reconnect, Michigan Reconnect Expansion and other MiLEAP Programs including funding for wraparound services.
 There is potential for new revenue streams for road funding.
 He noted that the legislature has been the most unproductive since 1940, but he expressed hope the stalemate may end.